 Thank you!
 Email firstname.lastname@example.org if you have any other shipping questions.
 We are happy to help.

-Over $30,000 worth of Generation Mindful materials have been donated to schools and families in need to date.
+We have proudly donated over $50,000 worth of Generation Mindful materials to schools and families in need.
 Thank you for making our give-back program possible with your purchase.